mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2019 and Earlier

+1. Hsu, Y. C., Lv, Z., Schlosser, J., Odom, P., & Kira, Z. (2019).
+Multi-class classification without multi-class labels. arXiv preprint arXiv:1901.00544.
+  - a new strategy for multi-class classification (no class-specific labels) using pairwise similarity between examples
+  - present a probabilistic graphical model for it, and derive a loss function for DL
+  - generalizes to the supervised, unsupervised cross-task, and semi-supervised settings
+  - reduce the problem of classification to a meta problem (siamese network)
+    - has the vibe of student teacher model [MCL]
+    - pretty standard approach for forming a binary class from multi-class.

 1. Hsu, Yen-Chang, Zhaoyang Lv, and Zsolt Kira.
 "Learning to cluster in order to transfer across domains and tasks." arXiv preprint arXiv:1711.10125 (2017).
-  - perform tx learning across domains and tasks, formulating it as a problem of learning to cluster
+  - perform tx learning across domains and tasks, formulating it as a problem of learning to cluster [KCL]
   - TP: i) design a loss function to regularize classification with a constrained clustering loss (learn a clustering network with the transferred similarity metric)!!
   - TP: ii) for cross-task learning (unsupervised clustering with unseen categories) propose a framework to reconstruct and estimate the no of semantic clusters
+  - utilize the pairwise information in a fashion similar to constrained clustering
+    - LCO: pairwise similarity (pre-contratstive set up: matching network)

 1. Han, K., Vedaldi, A., & Zisserman, A. (2019).
 Learning to discover novel visual categories via deep transfer clustering.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 8401-8409).
-  - problem of discovering novel object categories in an image collection
+  - problem of discovering novel object categories in an image collection [DTC]
   - assumption: prior knowledge of related but different image classes
   - use such prior knowledge to reduce the ambiguity of clustering, and improve the quality of the newly discovered classes (how??)
   - TP: i) Extend DEC ii) improve the algorithm by introducing a representation bottleneck, temporal ensembling, and consistency (how??) [a method to estimate the number of classes in the unlabelled data]